 Competence in a foreign language is strongly recommended for all majors, especially for those with interests in comparative politics and international relations.

-All courses in political science are offered as conferences.
+All courses in political science are offered as conferences or lecture/conferences.
 Some incorporate occasional lectures or a seminar format.
-Political Science 470 (thesis) may include one or more fall semester conferences made up of all political science thesis students and faculty members, depending upon enrollments.
-Detailed information about advanced placement, transfer credit, study abroad, and other policies is contained at http://academic.reed.edu/poli_sci/.
+Detailed information about advanced placement, transfer credit, study abroad, and other policies is available at reed.edu/poli_sci/.

 Political Science 220 - Introduction to Comparative Politics

-Full course for one semester.
+One-unit semester course.
 This course surveys major topics and theoretical and empirical contributions in comparative politics.
-It addresses such issues as methodology, modernization and economic development, democracy and authoritarianism, political parties, participation, representation, social movements, institutions of government, ethnic violence, revolutions, and civil wars.
-Conference.
+It addresses such issues as methodology, modernization and economic development, democracy and authoritarianism, political parties, participation, representation, social movements, accountability, institutions of government, ethnic violence, revolutions, and civil wars.
+Lecture-conference.